JAC-CS-Game-Programming-F25/project-brownies/README.md

 - Player clears waves by eliminating all enemies.
 - Game ends when all player lives are lost.

-Keyboard-only control scheme (movement + shooting).
+Keyboard only control scheme (movement + shooting).

 ---